The Brand Is Strong: Desus & Mero Win WGA Award For Best Comedy/Variety Talk Series

 “YO #SHOUTOUT TO THE WHOLE TEAM ON @SHODesusAndMero #SHOUTOUT @Showtime AND SHOUT-OUT TO THE MUTHAF*CKIN #BODEGAHIVE THIS ONES FOR YALL.”

-This adds to the comedians’ epic winning streak over the last year.
-Back in September, the boys celebrated a massive feat, with the release of their New York Times Bestselling book God-Level Knowledge Darts: Life Lessons from the Bronx.
-The New York natives also partnered with Timbaland back in November of last year to create a custom limited edition boot for the hive.
+This adds to Desus and Mero’s epic winning streak over the last year.
+Back in September, the boys celebrated a massive feat with the release of their New York Times Bestselling book God-Level Knowledge Darts: Life Lessons from the Bronx.
+The New York natives also partnered with Timberland back in November of last year to create a custom limited edition boot for the hive.

 Congrats to the boys on their WGA win!
 Check out a complete list of WGA Award winners down below: